compomics/moff-gui/README.md

 moFF  can be run on:
 - Apex mode : moFF will extract only the apex peak for the MS2 input peptides
-- Matching between run (MBR) mode : Using all the runs of an experiments  a matching run is performed to increase the number of quantified peptides.
+- Matching between run (MBR) mode : Using all the replicates, the approach try to match unidenfied peptides across all the peptides in order to  increase the number of quantified peptides.

 In the apex mode , the parameter that you can edit are :
  - precursor match tollerance of the machine in ppm
  - xic retention time window (minute).
 Default value is 5 min.
  - peak retention time window (minute).
 Default value is 0.2 min.

-In the matching-between-run methos some more parameters are requested:
+In the match-between-run some more parameters are requested:
  - 	matched peak retention time window (minute).
 Default value is 0.4
  -  conbination weighting
  - 	filter outlier and width of the filter (higher value mean less filtering effect)

+The match-between-run uses all the shared peptides among the replicates to train the RT prediction models as defaoult option.
+In case the user wants to use a specific set of peptides as training sets he can specify them in tab delimited formats (two fields peptides and mass)

 [Go to top of page](#moff-gui)